benmcnulty/memory-game/README.md

 # memory-game
-A retro grid-based game in vanilla JavaScript, HTML and CSS from the kubowania / memory-game tutorial
+A retro grid-based game in vanilla JavaScript, HTML and CSS from the [kubowania/memory-game](https://github.com/kubowania/memory-game) tutorial